Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-6.md

 In part six we will rewrite `demo.mustache` into tsx template, we will use our component's javascript code to initialise interactivity for storybook demos and implement all the variants of our component.

 ## Storybook

+We are aiming to replace the Origami Registry that is currently used to view demos and documentation for Origami components with a new Storybook interface.
+The reasoning behind choosing Storybook is that it is a well known and widely used tool for documenting and making highly interactive UI demos.
+Storybook demos are written in [JSX](https://reactjs.org/docs/introducing-jsx.html) and can be written in JavaScript or TypeScript.
+JSX is a syntax extension to JavaScript that allows you to write HTML-like code in JavaScript.
+It is a very powerful tool that allows you to write highly interactive demos and documentation for your component.
+It is also a very popular tool that is mostly used by [React](https://reactjs.org/) (the most popular javascript framework) developers.

+Our TSX (JSX + [typeScript](https://www.typescriptlang.org/)) templates don't use React specific imports in them and we are leveraging [JSX transform](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html) which enables us to use JSX without importing React and therefore making it somewhat framework agnostic.

 To run storybook locally run `npm run storybook` from your root directory.
 This will start a localhost server automatically.
 <figure>
 	<img alt="" src="/assets/images/tutorial-new-component/hello-world-demo-23-storybook.png" />